valtix-security/terraform-azure-setup/README.md

 # Requirements
 1. Enable terraform to access your Azure account.
 Check here for the options https://registry.terraform.io/providers/hashicorp/azuread/latest/docs and https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs
+1. Set the default subscription to work on
 1. Login to the Valtix Dashboard and generate an API Key using the instructions provided here: https://registry.terraform.io/providers/valtix-security/valtix/latest/docs

 ## Argument Reference